 NOAA will not approve or pay the cost for rental vehicles for use during the summer internship.
 It is highly recommended that scholars select a summer internship site where a car is not needed if a scholar does not own a vehicle.
 Transportation needs should be assessed during the site visit.

 The summer internship is conducted between the junior and senior year.
 For scholars attending colleges and universities on the semester system, summer internships begin the last week of May (Tuesday after Memorial Day holiday) and end the last week of July/first week of August.
 For students on the quarter system, internships may begin mid-June and end by mid-August.
 All scholars are required to complete a 10-week summer internship (one week spent at the Science and Education Symposium in Silver Spring, MD) regardless of when it begins.

-During the summer internship scholars receive bi-weekly payments which are deposited into the scholar's account in the amount of $1,400 for the scholarship and $400 as a housing allowance.
+During the summer internship scholars receive bi-weekly payments which are deposited into the scholar's account in the amount of $1,400 for the stipend and $600 as a housing allowance.
 The housing allowance is provided only if the scholar does not live at their permanent residence and the scholar's permanent residence is more than 50 miles from their summer internship.
 The housing allowance is provided to supplement, not entirely cover, the cost of summer housing.
 If the summer housing is provided by NOAA (on-board research vessels, NOAA bunk houses, etc.), the scholar will not receive the housing allowance.